-After two weeks of Six Nations action, we thought it was time to update you on all the most recent injuries, and who might be coming back to play in Round Three.
+After three weeks of Six Nations action, we thought it was time to update you on all the most recent injuries, and who might be coming back to play in Round Four.

 2018 Six Nations Injuries Update

 Sam Tremlett takes a look at some of the most recent injuries to afflict each team during the Six Nations, whilst also updating you on players who could possibly be coming back to play a part in the tournament.

 Captain Dylan Hartley is a doubt for England’s matchup against France this weekend due to a tight calf.
 He is being monitored, along with prop Harry Williams who also has muscle tightness.
 Kyle Sickle and Luke Cowan-Dickie have been brought in as cover.

 Jack Nowell however, will miss the rest of the tournament after rolling his ankle in training this week.
 Finally Sam Underhill will not feature against France after injuring his toe during training, although he is expected to be back for Ireland in the final round of the tournament.

 After injuring himself against Wales, Sam Simmonds may be selected along with experienced back-rower James Haskell who might feature in the match day side.

 Tadhg Furlong has recovered from a hamstring injury which he suffered during Ireland’s match against Italy.
 He will start this weekend.

 Iain Henderson also suffered a hamstring injury and has been declared fit to play, however he has only been named on the bench for their matchup against Scotland.